Sarah Knowles Bolton: Career

 Soon after her graduation she published a small volume, Orlean Lamar and Other Poems (New York City, 1863), and a serial was accepted by a New England paper.

-Later, she married Charles E. Bolton, a graduate of Amherst College, and they removed to Cleveland, Ohio.
+In 1866 she married Charles E. Bolton, a graduate of Amherst College, and they removed to Cleveland, Ohio.
+The following year, their son, Charles Knowles Bolton was born.
+He later graduated from Harvard University in 1890, and served as librarian of the Boston Atheneum for thirty five years.

 She became the first secretary of the Woman's Christian Association of that city, using much of her time in visiting the poor.
 When, in 1874, the temperance crusade began in Hillsborough, Ohio, she was one of the first to take up the work and aid it with speeches and writings.
 She was soon appointed assistant corresponding secretary of the National Woman's Christian Temperance Union, and as such, Frances Willard stated, "She kept articles, paragraphs and enlightening excerpts before the public, which did more toward setting our new methods before the people than any single agency had ever compassed up to that time."
 At the request of the temperance women of the country.
 Bolton prepared a history of the crusade for the Centennial temperance volume, and of the Cleveland work for Annie Turner Wittenmyer's History of the Women's Temperance Crusade.
 At that time, she published her temperance story entitled "The Present Problem" (New York, 1874).
 Invited to Boston to become one of the editors of the Congregationalist, she proved herself an able journalist.

 Bolton passed two years abroad, partly in travel and partly in study, that being her second visit to Europe.
 She made a special study of woman's higher education in the universities of Cambridge, Oxford, and elsewhere, preparing for magazines several articles on that subject, as well as on woman's philanthropic and intellectual work, and on what was being done for the mental and moral help of laboring people by their employers, reading a paper on that subject at a meeting of the American Social Science Association held in Saratoga Springs in 1883.
 Bolton's additional published works were, How Success is Won (Boston, 1884); Lives of Poor Bon's who Became Famous (New York, iSSsi; Girls who Became Famous (New York, 1886); Stories from Life (New York, 1886); Social Studies in England (Boston, 18861; From Heart and Nature, Poems (New York.
 1887); Famous American Authors (New York, 1887); Famous American Statesmen (New York, 1888); Some Successful Women (Boston, 1888); Famous Men of Science (New York, 1889); Famous European Artists (New York, 18901; English Authors of the Nineteenth Century (New York.
 1890); English Statesmen of Queen Victoria's Reign (New York, 1891); Famous Types of Womanhood (New York).
 Several of these books were reprinted in England.

+Death

-In 1867 her son, Charles Knowles Bolton was born.
-He graduated from Harvard University in 1890, and served as librarian of the Boston Atheneum for thirty five years.
-Bolton died in Cleveland, Ohio, February 21, 1916.
+Bolton died in Cleveland, Ohio, on February 21, 1916.
+She was buried in Lake View Cemetery.